satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 authorSummary: "CTO at Satellytes"
 ---

-We maintain a successful proprietary enterprise library and maintain it through the inner source approach.
-This means we adapted several best practices from open source to handle it like a proper product, even though it's just a project within a large enterprise.

-One challenge while doing so are breaking changes which occur naturally while continuously improving and extending the library.
-There is one particular breaking change in Angular that bugged us very often.
+We maintain a successful proprietary enterprise library based on Angular.
+One challenge while doing so are breaking changes.
+Those occur naturally while we improve and extend the library.
+One particular type of breaking change caused us some trouble and we want to show you how we tackled it for good.

 <!-- stop excerpt -->